evanart/evanart/wp-content/plugins/pb-responsive-images/readme.txt

 == Changelog ==

+= 1.4 =
+* Fixes for IE8 compatibility
+* Fixes for warnings in debug mode
+* IIS compatibilty fixes
+* Bug fixes for serving out of a WordPress subdirectory install

 = 1.3 =
 * Bug fixes for cross browser compatibility
 * Fixed javascript warning that occasionally occurs in IE7/8